 This piece was solid wood and super heavy.
 The perfect piece for a raw wood furniture makeover.
-The only real issue I could find was a broken drawer support.
-But that can remedied easily.
-The hardest part would be removing the oil based paint, but I have just the product for the job.
+The only real issue I could find was broken drawer support.
+But that can be remedied easily.
+The hardest part would be removing the oil-based paint, but I have just the product for the job.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 One of my favorite products to strip paint is Citri Strip stripping gel.
 I created a short tutorial and demonstration of the product for you.
 Check it out below.